bigomics/plaid/README.md

 as the average intensity of the genes/proteins in the gene set.
 The output is a gene set score matrix suitable for further analyses.

 Plaid is freely available on GitHub.
-It's a main batch correction algorithm in OmicsPlayground, our Bioinformatics platform at BigOmics Analytics.
+It's a main gene sets scoring algorithm in OmicsPlayground, our Bioinformatics platform at BigOmics Analytics.
 In OmicsPlayground, you can perform Plaid without coding needs.